Francis Arinze: Early life, family, and education

 Francis Arinze was born on 1 November 1932 as the third out of seven children.
-Born in Eziowelle, Anambra State, Nigeria, his parents, Joseph Arinze Nwankwu and Bernadette Arinze (nee Ekwoanya), from Umuokpaeche family in Odida village, Eziowelle were farmers who practiced the African traditional religion.
+Born in Eziowelle, Anambra State, Southeastern Nigeria, his father was Arinze Nwankwu (later baptised as Joseph) and his mother was Bernadette Mgbafor Arinze (née Ekwoanya).
 He has three brothers: Christopher, Linus, and Faustin; and three sisters: Cecilia, Victoria, and Catherine.
-Arinze's birthname was Anizoba, which was formed from the name of the spirit called Ani, who in the African Traditional Religion, cares for the earth and the traditions and customs of the people.
-Hence Anizoba means "May the land save, may the spirit save, may the earth spirit save you".
+Arinze's birth name, Anizoba (meaning "May the land save, may the spirit save, may the earth spirit save you") was formed from the name of the spirit called Ani, who cares for the earth, the traditions and customs of the people according to the African religion, which the family practiced until Francis became nine years old on 1 November 1941, when he was baptised as Francis into the Catholic Church by Father Cyprian Tansi, whom he would later serve as an altar server.
+He also developed interest to the priesthood but his father opposed him citing "you will not become a priest because if you become a priest, you will not marry and you won't have children and you will be hearing all the bad things people do in your two ears and that is not good".

-Even though the parents were believers in a traditional African religion, they still sent their children, including Arinze, to the missionary schools.
-On 1 November 1941 at the age of 9, he was baptised by Father Cyprian Michael Iwene Tansi whom he was an altar server.
-He took the name Francis thereafter.
-Parents saw how the Christian missionaries dominated the society and their influence on children, always positive, hence Arinze's two elder brothers and his sisters were baptised.
+Arinze, along his siblings attended the missionary school.
+Parents saw how the missionaries dominated the society and their influence on children were positive, they baptised their children.
+Arinze's two elder brothers and his sisters were also baptised.
 Arinze completed his primary school at St. Anthony's Dunukofia.
-The following year, in 1947 at age 15, he was admitted into the junior seminary, All Hallows, which was then located at Nnewi.
-In 1952 he graduated with excellent results in both the Junior Cambridge and Senior Cambridge examinations.
-He was educated at Bigard Memorial Seminary Enugu, where he pursued a three years philosophical studies from 1953 to 1955.
-He was sent to Pontificio Collegio Urbano de Propaganda Fide where he obtained a bachelor's degree in theology in 1957, a master's degree in 1959, and a doctorate degree summa cum laude in 1960.
-The first part of his doctoral theses "Igbo Sacrifice as an introduction to the Catechesis of Holy Mass" was highly cited by scholars and was published into a book in 1970 by the Ibadan University Press under the title "Sacrifice in Ibo Religion".
+The following year, in 1947 at age 15, he was admitted into All Hallows Seminary, Onitsha (then in Nnewi but was part of now Bigard Memorial Seminary Enugu), where he studied philosophy and graduated in 1952.
+In 1955, he went to Rome to study theology at the Pontifical Urban University.

+On 23 November 1958, Arinze was ordained by Gregorio Pietro Agagianian, who later became a cardinal.
+He remained in Rome, where he completed his master's degree in theology in 1958 and his doctorate in sacred theology, summa cum laude in 1960.
+His doctoral theses, "Igbo Sacrifice as an introduction to the Catechesis of Holy Mass" was highly cited by scholars and was later published into a book in 1970 by the Ibadan University Press under the title Sacrifice in Ibo Religion.
+From 1961 to 1962, Arinze served as the regional director of Catholic education for eastern Nigeria, as well as taught liturgy, logic, and basic philosophy at Bigard Memorial Seminary.
+He went to London to further his formal education at the Institute of Education, where he bagged a diploma in 1964.